 - Activate resident isolation/cohort plan, including establishing a unit, wing, or group of rooms for any positive residents. - Supply PPE to care for residents positive for COVID-19.
-See attachment 2 about optimizing the use of facemasks and do's and don'ts for facemask use, and attachment 3 about donning (putting on) and doffing (taking off) PPE. - Provide separate spaces to don (put on) and doff (take off) PPE when possible - When a single area is provided for donning and doffing PPE, these principles should be followed: - Provide for hand hygiene and adequate disposal of used PPE in the donning and doffing area - Only donning or doffing should occur at any given time do not perform these activities at the same time - Only two people should be in the area at any time use the buddy system to assure that donning and doffing is done correctly - Screen residents for signs and symptoms at least once [a day] - Screen staff for signs and symptoms at least at the beginning of their shift - Enact HAI procedures - Clean and disinfect NF - High-touch surfaces include items like doorknobs, light switches, handrails, countertops - clean and disinfect frequently - Workstations include items like computers, chairs, keypads, common-use items - clean and disinfect frequently
+Read attachment 3 about donning (putting on) and doffing (taking off) PPE. - Provide separate spaces to don (put on) and doff (take off) PPE when possible - When a single area is provided for donning and doffing PPE, these principles should be followed: - Provide for hand hygiene and adequate disposal of used PPE in the donning and doffing area - Only donning or doffing should occur at any given time do not perform these activities at the same time - Only two people should be in the area at any time use the buddy system to assure that donning and doffing is done correctly - Screen residents for signs and symptoms at least once a day - Screen staff for signs and symptoms at least at the beginning of their shift - Enact HAI procedures - Clean and disinfect NF - High-touch surfaces include items like doorknobs, light switches, handrails, countertops clean and disinfect frequently - Workstations include items like computers, chairs, keypads, common-use items - clean and disinfect frequently - Equipment includes items like blood pressure cuffs, hoyer lifts and other shared equipment used for resident care - clean and disinfect after each use

-- Equipment includes items like blood pressure cuffs, hoyer lifts and other shared equipment used for resident care - clean and disinfect after each use - Use EPA-registered disinfectants that have qualified under EPA's emerging viral pathogens program for use against COVID-19 - Confirm case definitions - Identify HCW outside activities - Activate resident transport protocols (for transporting residents out) - Establish contact with receiving agencies (hospitals, other facilities) - Identify lead at NF and determine stakeholders involved external to NF - Engage with community partners (public health, health care, organizational leadership, local/state administrators) - Review/establish testing plan - Activate all communication plans - Determine need for facility restrictions/lock-down - Supply resource evaluations - Maintain resident care - Upon the first positive test result of a NF staff member or resident, work with local health authorities, DSHS, and HHSC to coordinate testing of all NF staff and residents. - See Section 12 for COVID-19 reporting. - If needed, request deployment of the Rapid Assessment Quick Response Force.
+- Use EPA-registered disinfectants that have qualified under EPA's emerging viral pathogens program for use against COVID-19

+- Confirm case definitions

+- Identify HCP outside activities

+- Activate resident transport protocols (for transporting residents out)

+- Establish contact with receiving agencies (hospitals, other facilities)

+- Identify lead at NF and determine stakeholders involved external to NF

+- Engage with community partners (public health, health care, organizational leadership, local/state administrators)

+- Review/establish testing plan

+- Activate all communication plans

+- Determine need for facility restrictions

+- Supply resource evaluations

+- Maintain resident care

+- Upon the first positive test result of a NF staff member or resident, work with local health authorities, DSHS, and HHSC to coordinate testing of all NF staff and residents.

+- Read COVID-19 Reporting

+- If needed, request deployment of the Rapid Assessment Quick Response Force.